xupeiwust/VLM-CADFeatureRecognition/README.md

 1. **Download the MFCAD-VLM Dataset**:

    Access and download the dataset from [Zenodo](https://zenodo.org/record/14038050).
-Extract the contents to a directory of your choice.
+Extract the contents to `"Dataset"` directory.

 2. **Configure the Dataset Path**:

-   In the project's configuration file or script, set the path to the directory where the MFCAD-VLM dataset is located.
+   Set the path to the directory where the MFCAD-VLM dataset is located.

 3. **Run Experiments**: